ctlab/metafast/Pipelines.md

 Step-by-step data processing is presented on the image above.
 Order of tools to run:

 1. **K-mers counter**
 Extract k-mers from each metagenomic sample and saves in internal binary format for further processing (`workDir/kmer-counter-many/kmers/*.kmers.bin`).
 This step can be performed separately for metagenomes with known and unknown categories.
-For the convenience of further explanations we will refer to samples with known categories as _group\_1.kmers.bin_ ... _group\_N.kmers.bin_ for $N$ categories and _ungroupped.kmers.bin_ for samples with unknown category.
+For the convenience of further explanations we will refer to samples with known categories as _group\_1.kmers.bin_ ... _group\_N.kmers.bin_ for N categories and _ungroupped.kmers.bin_ for samples with unknown category.
 `
 java -jar metafast.jar -t kmer-counter-many -k <k> -i <inputFiles>
 `
 2. **K-mers' samples counter**
-Count number of samples containing k-mers from group $G$ of metagenomic samples.
+Count number of samples containing k-mers from group G of metagenomic samples.
 For each k-mer saves the number of samples as a weight (`workDir/group_G/n_samples.kmers.bin`).
 These weights can be counted for different categories and further used to identify k-mers specific (i.e. prevalent) for a certain category.
 `
 java -jar metafast.jar -t kmers-samples-counter -k <k> -i <group_1.kmers.bin> -o <group_G>
-` will count for each k-mer in category $1$ the number of samples it is found in.
+` will count for each k-mer in category 1 the number of samples it is found in.
 3. **K-mers multiple filters**
 This tool is designed to be used with 3 categories of metagenomes and provide the staistics for unclassified metagenomes.
 In original research, it was applied for metagenomic datasets of patients with [Inflammatory Bowel Disease (IBD)](https://en.wikipedia.org/wiki/Inflammatory_bowel_disease).
 Three categories are patients with Crohn's disease, ulcerative colitis and healthy subjects.
 For each metagenomic sample with unknown category k-mers are compared to three sets of weighted k-mers.
 Output is a tab-separated file containing information about number of k-mers with various abundances among samples in three categories. (`workDir/stats/*.stat.txt`)
 `